Hello there fellow happy coders.

 How to group together filter inputs to obtain and combine their values

-When you want to filter a set of products or other lists, you usually run into many issues when wiring together the variety of filters.
-I show you how you can retrieve the data and combine the values to filter your items in real-time.
+When you want to filter a set of products or other lists, naturally you have to think how you could wire together the variety of filters.
+With this article, you will learn how you can retrieve the data and combine the values to filter your items in real-time.